WGLab/doc-ANNOVAR/docs/articles/VCF.md

 When ANNOVAR was originally developed, almost all variant callers (SamTools, SOAPSNP, SOLiD BioScope, Illumina CASAVA, CG ASM-var, CG ASM-masterVAR, etc) use a different file format for output files, so ANNOVAR decides to take an extremely simple format (chr, start, end, ref, alt, plus optional fields) as input.
 Let's call it avinput file for now.
 Then I provide the convert2annovar.pl program in the ANNOVAR package to faciliate format conversion.

 Later on, VCF (Variant Call Format) becomes the main stream format for describing variants.
 It was originally developed and used by the 1000 Genomes Project, but its specification and extension is currently handled by the Global Alliance for Genomics and Health Data Working group.
-See http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41 for details on its format specification.
+See [here]( http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) for details on its format specification.

 Nowadays, almost everybody who do variant calling uses VCF or MAF formats, which greatly faciliate the exchange and communication between researchers.
 ANNOVAR does provide functionality for format conversion from VCF/MAF to avinput format, so that users can annotate their VCF files.